 As with alt text, an image requires a caption if it conveys important information.
 Captions work best for:

-Images that require supporting information: Some images may present symbols or signs that require additional explanation.
+- Images that require supporting or additional information: Some images may present symbols or signs that require additional explanation.
 A caption will allow both sighted and non-sighted users to know what that additional information is.

 <figcaption> Periodic Table of Elements with the Nobel gases emphasized in red.
 The Nobel gases are He- Helium, Ne- Neon, Ar- Argon, Kr- Krypton, Xe- Xenon, Rn- Radon </figcaption>